 Turn-lane spillover

 Oversaturated conditions

+Signal and roundabout interaction

+Vehicle/transit/pedestrian interaction

+The primary purpose of traffic modeling is to simulate the transportation system under various volume and geometric conditions to assess what (if any) improvements are necessary.
+Most often, the models represent projected (or future) traffic conditions.
+Although analysts typically use traffic models to assess the impact of potential capacity/expansion improvements, they can also use microsimulation models to assess non-expansion improvements such as managed lanes, channelization optimizations (e.g., removing shared lane movements), and additional transit service.

 WisDOT supports the use of microsimulation traffic models; however, it is important to match the analysis methods with the scale, complexity and technical requirements of the project.
 Microsimulation modeling work typically requires significantly more time, data and effort than other traffic analysis tools.
 Thus, prior to selecting microsimulation as the analysis tool, the project team should assess whether less resource-intensive traffic analysis tools can sufficiently meet the needs of the project.
 The project team should also consider the project schedule and budget to ensure that they can adequately accommodate the development and review of the microsimulation traffic models.
 FDM 11-5-3.7 provides additional information and guidance on selecting the most appropriate traffic analysis tool(s).

 Calibration vs. Validation

-The primary purpose of traffic modeling is to evaluate how the transportation system will operate in the future (typically 20 to 30-year horizon) with projected traffic volumes to assess what (if any) improvements are necessary.
-Although analyst typically use traffic models to assess the impact of potential capacity improvements, they can also use microsimulation models to assess non-capacity improvements such as managed lanes and additional transit service.

 Microsimulation models contain multiple parameters that the analyst can modify to reflect varying degrees of driver behavior, vehicle characteristics and roadway conditions.
 Developing a traffic model with a reasonably accurate representation of real-world local traffic conditions requires calibration and validation of the model where, for purposes of WisDOT policy, calibration and validation have the following definitions.

-Calibration: The process where the analyst adjusts selected parameters within the traffic model (e.g., global and local headway and reaction times, driver aggressiveness, etc.) to get the traffic model to reproduce conditions observed in the field.
+Calibration: The process where the analyst adjusts selected input parameters within the traffic model (typically driver behavior elements such as headway and reaction times, driver aggressiveness, etc. and roadway elements such as sign posting) such that the traffic model represents field conditions.
+See TEOpS 16-20-5 for additional details on the calibration process.

-Validation: The process where the analyst checks the traffic model outputs against field measured data including, but not limited to, traffic volumes, travel speeds, travel times, intersection queuing and trip-making patterns (e.g., weaving volumes).
-Validation is performed utilizing field data that is different from the data utilized during calibration of the traffic model.
+Validation: The independent process where the analyst checks the traffic model outputs against field measured data including, but not limited to, traffic volumes, travel speeds, travel times, intersection queuing and trip-making patterns (e.g., weaving volumes).
+See TEOpS 16-20-8 for additional details on the validation process.

-Although calibration and validation are distinctly different steps/processes, they are part of an iterative cycle.
+Calibration and validation are are part of an iterative cycle.
 If, after the initial round of calibration, the model results do not satisfy the validation thresholds, the analyst must conduct additional model calibration and recheck the updated model results against the validation targets.
 This process continues until the model results meet the validation targets and the traffic model has reached a level of fidelity that is acceptable.
-Figure 1.1, taken from the New South Wales (NSW) Government Transport Roads & Maritime Services (RMS) 2013 Traffic Modelling Guidelines (1), illustrates the relationship between model calibration and validation.
+Figure 1.1, taken from the New South Wales (NSW) Government Transport Roads & Maritime Services (RMS) 2013 Traffic Modelling Guidelines (1), illustrates the iterative relationship between model calibration and validation.

 Figure 1.1 Traffic Model Calibration and Validation Process